defencedigital/moduk-service-manual/src/your-community/index.md

 We would like to hear from trained assessors across Defence.
 You can join the panel for internal service assessments.
  -->

+If you have a community in Defence that meets regularly, we can share the details here.
+Find out how to [get in touch](/get-in-touch/).